 - Choose a Combi Drill.
 Designed to drill into all materials including masonry (walls), plus it will turn screws and bolts.

 - The higher the maximum torque (turning force), the better.
 A low torque device will struggle with tougher materials & won’t budge tight screws.

 - Torque range & control are also important.
 As an example, too much torque on the wrong screw will burr the head or shear it completely.
 Too little & it simply won’t turn.

 - Most use a 10mm or 13mm chuck size.
 A 10mm chuck is ok for smaller tasks, but should you plan to use larger drill-bits, opt for a 13mm chuck.

 - All the recommendations below use an 18v Lithium battery.
 What’s important is that the same battery & charger are compatible with other power tools, from the same manufacturer.
 Great if you’re thinking of a future purchase.
 18v Lithium-ion batteries are a must.
 Avoid lower voltages & older Ni-Cd batteries.

 - The more expensive options use brushless motors.
 These last much longer, deliver superior torque, control and deliver longer battery life.
 However, they cost a few quid more.

 - Power tool weight is largely set by the battery.
 Bigger batteries last longer but weigh more.

 TOP TIP: For most DIY two small batteries are better than single large.
 A small battery makes the device lighter & easier to use.
 Plus, you can use one, while the other is charging.
 For trade, owning multiple large batteries is the standard.

 Verum has compared 100s of models to recommend the top combination drills you can buy, right now.
-We have scrutinised specifications and consumed real-world feedback to shortlist & detail the best models available – saving you time & money.
+We have scrutinised specifications and vetted real-world insight to shortlist & detail the best models available – saving you time & money.